On Navigating Without a Compass

-Writing in 1993, post-Gulf War and in the throes of the Yugoslav breakdown, Appadurai observed how, 'almost a half century after independence was achieved for many … "new" nations', that 'the nation form [was] under attack' – a form he called an 'ideological alibi of the territorial state' and 'the last refuge of ethnic totalitarianism', whose 'discourses have been shown to be deeply implicated' in those 'of colonialism'.
-These words resonate in 2017, as a resurgence in nationalism echoes the genocidal impulses surrounding nation building during the twentieth century – a time when, as Mark Levene wrote, a global system of nation-states was established on violent terms.
+Writing in 1993, post-Gulf War and in the aftermath of the Yugoslav breakup, Appadurai observed how, 'almost a half century after independence was achieved for many … "new" nations', that 'the nation form [was] under attack' – a form he called an 'ideological alibi of the territorial state' and 'the last refuge of ethnic totalitarianism', whose 'discourses have been shown to be deeply implicated' in those 'of colonialism'.
+These words resonate in today, as a resurgence in nationalism echoes the genocidal impulses surrounding nation-building during the twentieth century – a time when, as Mark Levene wrote, a global system of nation-states was established on violent terms after the collapse of various empires.
 This violence had to do with what Appadurai describes as the modern nation-state's 'preoccupation with the control, classification and surveillance of its subjects', which 'has often created, revitalized or fractured ethnic identities that were previously fluid, negotiable or nascent.'
 Such fluidity is often mentioned in relation to the Ottoman Empire, which incorporated an array of ethnic groups within its sphere of influence so that they not only co-existed, but also overlapped.
 As Aron Rodrigue elaborates, 'There were Turkish-speaking Greeks, Arabic-speaking Jews, Latino-speaking Jews, Armenians only fluent in Turkish and not in Armenian.'
-(Not that these multicultural configurations were harmonious, nor consensual, nor devoid of bloody violence.)
+But these multicultural configurations were far from harmonious, nor were they always consensual, or devoid of bloodshed.

-This Ottoman legacy was invoked in a 2016 exhibition at Izolyatsia in Kyiv, an art centre exiled from the Donbas region in 2014 when a pro-Russian separatist militia, declaring the 'People's Republic of Donetsk', stormed its premises.
+This contradictory Ottoman legacy – of being both an empire and global melting pot at once – was was invoked in a 2016 exhibition at Izolyatsia in Kyiv: art centre exiled from the Donbas region in 2014 when a pro-Russian separatist militia, declaring the 'People's Republic of Donetsk', stormed its premises.
 Curated by Cathryn Drake, The Presence of Absence, or the Catastrophe Theory, proposed a comparative study of three nation-states formerly bound by the Ottoman Empire – Turkey, Albania, and Greece – through the work of three artists whose work deals with the complexity of their respective contexts: Petros Efstathiadis, Ali Kazma, and Leonard Qylafi.
 As Drake writes, 'the diverse regions of Europe, the Balkans, and the Middle East', have 'taken vastly different directions guided by the vagaries of realpolitik and ethnic strife' since the Ottoman Empire's fall.
-With Ukraine positioned between a post-Ottoman, post-Austro-Hungarian and post-Russian/Soviet cartography, the context of the exhibition was just as important as the works included, with Drake taking each history as a reflection of 'the enduring threads and ruptures that transcend the artificial constructs of political entities'.
-These political entitites include modern-day borders – 'a reality exemplified by the current European crisis and ongoing turmoil in the Middle East and Ukraine.'
+With Ukraine positioned between a post-Ottoman, post-Austro-Hungarian and post-Russian/Soviet cartography, the context of the exhibition was just as important as the works included.
+Drake took each history as a reflection of 'the enduring threads and ruptures that transcend the artificial constructs of political entities', including modern-day borders: 'a reality exemplified by the current European crisis and ongoing turmoil in the Middle East and Ukraine.'

-Current geopolitics cannot be divorced from those of the past, particularly when taking into account the historical period surrounding World War I that saw various territories re-defined in the wake of imperial collapse.
+Current geopolitics cannot be divorced from those of the past, particularly when taking into account the historical period surrounding World War I, which saw various territories re-defined in the wake of imperial collapse.
 Back then, the British Empire was concerned with keeping trade routes and trading posts under British control while opening up new ones in order to support an expansive economy, whose survival was predicated as much on international trade as it was on military strength.
-Most modern empires had – and have – similar concerns: to consolidate power through whatever means necessary, and as Edward Said once noted, modern empires, like capitalism, have long been adept at 'constantly expanding' and being 'inexorably integrative' for that purpose.
+Most modern em1pires had – and have – similar concerns: to consolidate power through whatever means necessary.
+As Edward Said observed, modern empires, like capitalism, have long been adept at 'constantly expanding' and being 'inexorably integrative' for that purpose.
 'Whether in Marx, or in conservative works like those by J. R. Seeley, or in modern analyses like those by D. K. Fieldhouse and C. C. Eldridge,' he wrote, 'one is made to see that the British empire integrated and fused things within it, and taken together it and other empires made the world one.'
 Making the world 'one' through expansion and integration is ultimately an act of (violent) consolidation in which a territory is bound by an identity that is articulated not only through economics, trade and infrastructure, but also through culture, and an articulation of it through language.
 This binding is reflected in the regional terms that have been used by both the colonizers and the colonized of history in order to stake and preserve territorial claims.
-Consider what being Ottoman meant: belonging to a geopolitical brand that incorporated different cultures into a single identity, or even expelled certain cultures in the name of that identity (as was arguably the case with the Armenian genocide).
-It could be posited that the nation-state is a distillation of this idea – a form that bears the residue of the bloody histories out of which it emerged, in which a single word, for example 'China', comes to define a complex community.
+Consider what being Ottoman meant: belonging to a geopolitical brand that incorporated different cultures into a single identity, and which even expelled certain cultures in the name of that identity (as was arguably the case with the Armenian genocide).
+It could be posited that the nation-state is a distillation of this idea – a form that bears the residue of the imperial histories out of which it emerged, where a single word, for example 'China', can come to define a complex community.
 (China is made up of over fifty ethnic groups, who did – and do – not all consent to being incorporated into the country's borders.)

 This adds another dimension to the contemporary moment, when the world is being reshaped by an amalgam of neo-imperial and neo-national forces.
 With the collapse of some nation states, Iraq and Syria being two tragic examples, we have also seen the metamorphosis of others into a blend of history's formations.
 Take Russia, now re-asserting claims over the former Soviet Union, with the state activating its diaspora in support of its cause.
 (In 2014, the year the Crimea was annexed, parliamentary elections in Latvia saw a pro-Russia party take the largest share of the vote.)
 These are interesting dynamics when taking into account a 2014 New Scientist editorial that described ISIS as a 'postmodern network' in a world 'after the nation state'.
 In the same editorial, Russia's actions in eastern Ukraine, 'supposedly intended to protect Russian speakers', were described as 'a transnational act in itself' rather than one of neo-nationalism, or neo-imperialism.